 Date: In this field, the parties must provide a pickup day.
 This is an important thing to note, as either party may need to refer to this date while trying to track the freight or when trying to reconcile shipping invoices.

-Packaging Type: In this field, the shipper notes whether they are using cartons, crates, pallets, drums or other forms of packaging, while shipping.
+Packaging type: In this field, the shipper notes whether they are using cartons, crates, pallets, drums or other forms of packaging to ship their products.

 National motor freight classification (NMFC) freight class: This field plays a big role in deciding the cost of trucking your shipment.
 According to NMFC protocol, freight shipments are broken down into 18 different classes, based on weight, dimension, density, storage capability, ease of handling, value, and liability.

 Department of Transportation (DOT) hazardous material designation: In this field, the shipper must provide information in regards to the presence of hazardous materials in the shipment.
 The shipper must clearly note if the freight contains any hazardous materials.
 In such a case, special rules and requirements will apply when shipping.